vuepress/ecosystem/docs-next/themes/default/config.md

   items?: SidebarItem[]

   /**
-   * If not specified, group is not collapsible.
+   * Whether the current group is collapsible
-   *
+   * - If not specified, group is not collapsible.
-   * If `true`, group is collapsible and collapsed by default *
+   * - If `true`, group is collapsible and collapsed by default
-   * If `false`, group is collapsible but expanded by default */ collapsed?: boolean
+   * - If `false`, group is collapsible but expanded by default */ collapsed?: boolean

   /**
-   * Base path for the children items.
+   * prefix path for the children items.
    */
-  base?: string
+  prefix?: string

   /**
    * Customize text that appears on the footer of previous/next page.